-- The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling). - Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. - The Company has prepared a 2 year program with the specific intention of advancing the understanding of any potential mineralisation to be substantial enough to be proven through drilling as a resource at the Leogang/Nockelberg and Schellgaden areas.
-As such a combined circa \$4.1m program across the material projects has been preliminarily designed to: - Survey main underground mines and addits via Laser, complete topographic surveys of the surface to enable final drill planning; - Complete core/RC drilling at the Leogang/Nockelberg and Schellgaden areas to prove the existence of a resource that could be extended; - Complete additional regional/local geochemical and geophysical surveys to assist in proving direction of extension of any mineralised body/unit; - Complete an updated prefeasibility study, inclusive of metallurgical studies, and resource modelling where a mineralised body can be elevated to a Mineral Resource under the JORC (2012) requirements.
-The Company believes that by concentrating on the Leogang/Nockelberg and Schellgaden areas, this could be forthcoming quite quickly. - The Company will undertake metallurgical test work, environmental baseline studies and various engineering studies should the early stage drilling program result in the discovery of potentially economic mineralisation - Further work will include the continuing assembly of, and translation of (where appropriate), all historic information that can be found on the projects - The geological modelling reveals two units which could host mineralisation.
+topographic surveys of the surface to enable final drill planning; Complete core/RC drilling at the Leogang/Nockelberg and Schellgaden areas to prove the existence of a resource that could be extended;

+Criteria Commentary Complete additional regional/local geochemical and geophysical surveys to assist in proving direction of extension of any mineralised body/unit; Complete an updated prefeasibility study, inclusive of metallurgical studies, and resource modelling where a mineralised body can be elevated to a Mineral Resource under the JORC (2012) requirements.
+The Company believes that by concentrating on the Leogang/Nockelberg and Schellgaden areas, this could be forthcoming quite quickly.
+The Company will undertake metallurgical test work, environmental baseline studies and various engineering studies should the early stage drilling program result in the discovery of potentially economic mineralisation Further work will include the continuing assembly of, and translation of (where appropriate), all historic information that can be found on the projects The geological modelling reveals two units which could host mineralisation.
 The modelling further suggests that the old mine area, based on historic maps and sections, might be of limited extent.
-Further work will be undertaken to understand potential rock volumes, which together with the geochemical reconnaissance survey results provides a basis for an Exploration Target assessment - Drior to drilling the Mockelherg prospect the Company will need to undertake
+Further work will be undertaken to understand potential rock volumes, which together with the geochemical reconnaissance survey results provides a basis for an Exploration Target assessment Prior to drilling the Nockelberg prospect, the Company will need to undertake geological mapping to include all recent data in the geological model, further geochemical samples to provide a better statistical base of anomaly assessment and geophysical acquisition to high grade proposed drilling locations and order.
+Prior to drilling the Schellgaden prospect, the Company will need to undertake geological mapping to include any new data in the geological model, further mine surveying to understand orientation of the main mines, both pre-existing (documented) and newly discovered (undocumented) will be needed to accurately assess geological trends.

 Disclaimer: Forward-looking statements are statements that are not historical facts.
 Words such as "expect(s)", "feel(s)", "believe(s)", "will", "may", "anticipate(s)" and similar expressions are intended to identify forward-looking statements.
-These statements include, but are hot limited to statements regarding future production, resources or reserves and exploration results.
+These statements include, but are not limited to statements regarding future production, resources or reserves and exploration results.
 All of such statements are subject to certain risks and uncertainties, many of which are difficult to predict and generally beyond the control of the Company, that could cause actual results to differ materially from those expressed in, or implied or projected by, the forward-looking information and statements.
 These risks and uncertainties include, but are not limited to: (i) those relating to the interpretation of drill results, the geology, grade and continuity of mineral deposits and conclusions of economic evaluations, (ii) risks relating to possible variations in reserves, grade, planned mining dilution and ore loss, or recovery rates and changes in project parameters as plans continue to be refined, (iii) the potential for delays in exploration or development activities or the completion of feasibility studies, (iv) risks related to commodity price and foreign exchange rate fluctuations, (v) risks related to failure to obtain adequate financing on a timely basis and on acceptable terms or delays in obtaining governmental approvals or in the completion of development or construction activities, and (vi) other risks and uncertainties related to the Company's prospects, properties and business strategy.
 Our audience is cautioned not to place undue reliance on these forward-looking statements that speak only as of the date hereof, and we do not undertake any obligation to revise and disseminate forward-looking statements to reflect events or circumstances after the date hereof, or to reflect the occurrence of or non-occurrence of any events.